Week 03.Computer Controlled Cutting

 Next, we opened the MODS software and imported the SVG file we prepared.
 MODS is an open-source, browser-based tool developed by MIT that converts design files such as SVG, PNG, and DXF into machine-readable formats.
 It allows us to customize toolpaths, set cutting parameters, and send commands directly to machines like vinyl cutters, laser cutters, and CNC machines.
 After importing the design, we set the required cutting parameters in MODS before sending the file to the vinyl cutter

-Here are the steps to use MODS
+Here are the steps to use mods project.

 • Select and import the SVG file from your device.